How to Write for a Jazz Orchestra

 Forward-thinking composers have experimented with mixing jazz and classical music for decades.
 So how do you balance these unique musical vocabularies in your score?
 Symphonic Jazz Orchestra founder Mitch Glickman offers some pointers.

 Feeling inspired?
-Submit an original piece blending jazz and classical music to the sixth annual ASCAP Foundation/Symphonic Jazz Orchestra Commissioning Prize by August 17, 2020.
-The winner will receive a $5000 commission, with the resulting work premiered by the SJO in 2021/22 and entered into its repertory.
+Submit an original piece blending jazz and classical music to the seventh annual ASCAP Foundation/Symphonic Jazz Orchestra Commissioning Prize by August 16, 2021.
+The winner will receive a $5000 commission, with the resulting work premiered by the SJO in 2022/23 and entered into its repertory.

 There’s no better way to understand the possibilities of the jazz orchestra than by hearing the music of its greatest composers, past and present.
 Even before Gershwin’s musical lightning bolt struck in 1924 with Rhapsody in Blue, composers had been experimenting with this special mix between the worlds of jazz and classical music.
 Check out Darius Milhaud’s ballet score La Création du Monde (1923) or Scott Joplin’s opera Treemonisha (1911) to explore the beginnings of the genre.